Tempeh: Debate over origins

 Tempeh later began to be made with white soybeans, leading to the decreased use of its native black variety.
 Black soybeans have been replaced by other commodity plants since.
-The original version of tempe dhele has been forgotten as tahu has since become the common people's food, and dependence on imported white soybeans grows.
+The original version of tempe dhele has been forgotten as tahu has become the common people's food, and dependence on imported white soybeans grows.

 Production

-Tempeh begins with whole soybeans, which are softened by soaking, and dehulled, then partly cooked.
+Tempeh begins with whole soybeans, which are softened by soaking, dehulled, then partly cooked.
 Specialty tempeh may be made from other types of beans, wheat, or may include a mixture of beans and whole grains.
 Adding vinegar during soybeans soaking process had also been reported in tempeh industries and it had been found to influence the sensory nature of the final product.

 The principal step in making tempeh is the fermentation of soybeans which undergo inoculation with Rhizopus spp. molds, a type of filamentous fungus most widely used for the production of tempeh.
 A fermentation starter containing the spores of fungus Rhizopus oligosporus or Rhizopus oryzae is mixed in.
 The beans are spread into a thin layer and are allowed to ferment for 24 to 36 hours at a temperature around 30°C (86°F).
 The soybeans have to cool down to allow spore germination and abundant growth of mycelium.
 Later, the temperature of the beans will naturally rise and rapid mold growth happens for around 4 hours.
 As mold growth declines, the soybeans should be bound into a solid mass by the mycelium.
 In good tempeh, the beans are knitted together by a mat of white mycelium.
 Typically, tempeh is harvested after 48 hours of fermentation with its distinguishable whitish color, firm texture, and nutty flavor.
 Extended fermentation time results in an increase in pH and undesirable color darkening in the tempeh.